utetrapp/learning-flutter/README.md

 - [flex_color_scheme](https://pub.dev/packages/flex_color_scheme) -- very usable and easy way to define your thema, including playground.
 A Flutter package to use and make beautiful Material design based themes.
 - [flutter_bloc](https://pub.dev/packages/flutter_bloc): Flutter Widgets that make it easy to implement the BLoC (Business Logic Component) design pattern.
 Built to be used with the bloc state management package.
 - [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons): A package which simplifies the task of updating your Flutter app's launcher icon.
-- [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage): Flutter Secure Storage provides API to store data in secure storage.
-Keychain is used in iOS, KeyStore based solution is used in Android.
 - [freezed](https://pub.dev/packages/freezed): Code generation for immutable classes that has a simple syntax/API without compromising on the features.
 - [get_it](https://pub.dev/packages/get_it): Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App"
 - [injectable](https://pub.dev/packages/injectable): Injectable is a convenient code generator for get_it.
 Inspired by Angular DI, Guice DI and inject.dart.